What is Data Type?

 The keyword float

 is used to represent the floating-point data type.
-Real numbers, such as 4.0, 4.99, 3.911,
+Real numbers, such as 4.0, 4.99, 3.911, etc., are stored in floating-point variables.
+Floating point data can be divided into three categories:

-- float
+float

 The float data type is used in C++ to declare floating-point types of variables for storing decimal values.
-To store values, it requires 4 bytes
+To store values, it requires 4 bytes (32 bits) of RAM.

-of memory (64 bits).
+In C++, the keyword double is used to express double-precision floating-point values.
+The double data type takes up 8 bytes of memory (64 bits).
 The double data type’s size is a rational integer in the same range as the long float, and it is stored as a floating-point representation with binary mantissa and exponent.

-- long double data type
+long double

 The long double data type is used in C++ to declare long double types of variables, which represent long double-precision floating-point values.
-It requires a total of 10 bytes
+It requires a total of 10 bytes (80 bits) of memory in the RAM.

 The keyword bool